BIRDSgroup/MultiPopPred/README.md

 4. Modify the PATH variables within the script(s) as per your system.
 5. Run the jupyter notebook script(s).

+## Section 4: Data Availability and Reproducability

-## Section 4: MultiPopPred - five versions
+## Section 5: MultiPopPred - five versions
 The code for five versions of MultiPopPred, as illustrated in the figure below, are provided.

 ![Methodology Overview](https://github.com/BIRDSgroup/MultiPopPred/blob/main/Figures/Plots/method_github.png)